AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 &nbsp;**Marked for Haunting.** You are able to make a creature your mark, the individual that is the target of your haunt.
 As a Bonus Action you can mark a target you can see.
 You always know the direction between you and the marked target.
 Your mark persists indefinitely, or until you mark a different target.
 Once you have used this feature you cannot use it again until you have finished a Long Rest.

 **Prop Hunt.** You gain the ability to possess and disguise yourself inside inanimate objects.
 As an Action you can enter an object next to you that is tiny, small, or medium.
 You can only be found possessing a stationary object by magical means, or by a creature succeeding on a Intelligence (Investigation) check with a DC of 20.
-While possessing an object you have an AC of 10, 5 hit points, a Walking Speed of 5 feet (provided that the object is not fixed in place), and all attacks against you have Advantage.
+While possessing an object you have an AC of 10, 5 Hit Points, a Speed of 5 feet (provided that the object is not fixed in place), and all attacks against you have Advantage.
 You preserve your senses while possessing an object.
 The only Actions you can take while possessing an object are to manipulate it, such as opening and closing a lid or lighting and extinguishing a candle, to leave the object as a Bonus Action, or to use Terrify.
-If you hit points reach 0 while you are an object or if you chose to leave, you return to the number of hit points you had before you possessed the object.
+If you Hit Points reach 0 while you are an object or if you chose to leave, you return to the number of Hit Points you had before you possessed the object.

 **Terrify.** As a Bonus Action, you can force a creature within 30 feet that can see or hear you to make a DC 16 Wisdom Saving Throw.
 If that creature is your mark they have Disadvantage on this save.
 On a failed save, it is frightened of you for one minute.
 The creature can repeat the Saving Throw at the end of each of its turns, ending the effect on a success.
 The fear effect ends early for the target if the frightened creature sees you take damage of any kind.
 If you are in your Tsukumogami form when you use this feature, you return to your physical form next to the object you were possessing.
 Once you use this feature, you can't use it again until you finish a Long Rest.